daniyalmohammed/NaiveBaesClassifier/README.md

 ## Data

 We used a dataset of medical transcripts collected from various medical specialties.
-The dataset consisted of over 10,000 transcripts, and we split the dataset into training and testing datasets.
+The dataset consisted of around 4,000 transcripts, and we split the dataset into training and testing datasets.
 We ensured that both the training and testing datasets had a similar distribution of transcripts across the medical specialties.

 ## Methodology